Roger Then, New Jersey Cop Seen Smiling On Video As Partner Beat Hospitalized Man, Sent To Federal Prison

 The 29-year-old Then was accused of pushing the patient, who was in the hospital after attempting suicide.
 He pleaded guilty to a charge of misprision of felony for covering up the attack from his partner, Ruben McAusland.

 Both police officers had been called to St. Joseph’s Regional Medical Center on March 5, 2018, to monitor the man who had just attempted suicide.
-Surveillance video showed McAusland punching the man in the face near a hospital admissions desk, and a video Then later captured inside the man’s hospital room showed McAusland strike the man in the face two times, spraying blood across the wall and hospital bed.
+Surveillance video showed McAusland punching the man in the face near a hospital admissions desk, and a video Then later captured inside the man’s hospital room allegedly showed McAusland strike the man in the face two times, spraying blood across the wall and hospital bed.

 The man was restrained and unable to protect himself from the attack.
 His injuries were so severe that he had to undergo surgery on his eye, NJ.com reported.
 Investigators said the police officers then filed an incident report that did not mention their assault.

-Prosecutors said they did not know why the police officers chose to beat the suicidal man.
+Prosecutors said they did not know why the police officers chose to beat the supposedly suicidal man.

 “I still don’t have a valid explanation as to why he would record the second attack, but then he falsely reported to the Paterson Police Department what happened,” Steven Greene, an attorney for the patient who was assaulted, told News 12 New Jersey.